 EN8 carbon steel is produced using two main methods, each offering distinct advantages:

-• Description: In this method, the steel is heated to a high temperature and then passed through rollers to shape it into bars, rods, or other forms.
+- Hot Rolled Process – The steel is heated to a high temperature and passed through rollers to shape it into bars, rods, or other forms.
+This process is efficient for producing large quantities of material.
+It may result in less precise dimensions and surface finishes compared to other methods.

-• Description: After hot rolling, the steel undergoes further processing at room temperature.
+- Cold Finished Process – After hot rolling, the steel undergoes further processing at room temperature.
 Techniques like drawing, grinding, or turning are used to refine the steel’s size and surface finish.
+This process allows for tighter tolerances and smoother surfaces, making it ideal for applications requiring high precision.

 Summary of EN8 Carbon Steel